piclas-framework/piclas/docs/documentation/userguide/workflow.md

     * ``PICLAS_SHARED_MEMORY_CORES``: Number of MPI threads per virtual node (default is 2).
 Assumes that all MPI threads run on the same physical node.

+Some settings are not shown in the graphical user interface, but can be changed via command line

+* ``PICLAS_INSTRUCTION``: Processor instruction settings (mainly depending on the hardware on which the compilation process is performed or the target hardware where piclas will be executed).
+This variable is set automatically depending on the machine where piclas is compiled.
+CMake prints the value of this parameter during configuration

+      -- Compiling Nitro/Release/Profile with [GNU] (v12.2.0) fortran compiler using PICLAS_INSTRUCTION [-march=native] instructions.

+  When compiling piclas on one machine and executing the code on a different one, the instruction setting should be set to `generic`.
+This can be accomplished by running

+      cmake -DPICLAS_INSTRUCTION=-mtune=generic

+  To reset the instruction settings, run cmake again but with

+      -DPICLAS_INSTRUCTION=

+  which resorts to using the automatic determination depending on the detected machine.

 (sec:solver-settings)=
 ## Solver settings